adilshehzad786/Machine-Learning-/README.md

 # Machine-Learning-
+<strong> You need an Extracting Third Party Software Because Machine Learning Files not Supported on github<strong>

 This repository contains implementations of basic machine learning algorithms in plain Python (Python Version 3.6+).
 All algorithms are implemented from scratch without using additional machine learning libraries.
 The intention of these notebooks is to provide a basic understanding of the algorithms and their underlying structure, not to provide the most efficient implementations

 <strong> Simple Steps for Machine Learning<strong>